MatthewChapmanMIS/LGI-Portal-Builder/replit.md

 - **Dashboard**: Real-time counts for themes, subsites, and links from database queries
 - **Theme Builder**: Visual color picker with live preview and 6 pre-built templates
 - **Subsite Manager**: Hierarchical organization with drag-and-drop ordering, custom domains
+- **Subsite Viewer**: Public-facing pages for each subsite
+  - Hero section with branding (icon, name, description, custom domain)
+  - Grid display of all links belonging to the subsite
+  - Hierarchical navigation with breadcrumb trail
+  - Child subsites displayed for drill-down navigation
+  - Professional glassmorphic design
+  - Analytics tracking for page views
 - **Link Manager**: External app connections with drag-and-drop ordering
 - **Analytics Dashboard**: Engagement tracking with metrics, charts, and leaderboards
   - View tracking for subsites, click tracking for links